The pedagogy program is a thriving community of faculty and students who are committed to merging scientific research

 This degree prepares students for professional careers in higher education as teachers, leaders, and researchers committed to evidence-based voice pedagogy.
 Students gain advanced knowledge through an interdisciplinary approach in areas of anatomy, physiology, technology and applied voice.
-Classical and CCM vocal techniques are incorporated throughout the curriculum.
+Classical and contemporary commercial music voice techniques are incorporated throughout the curriculum.
 Classes such as anatomy and physiology (including time in our state-of-the-art cadaver lab), voice disorders, body awareness, teaching practicum, technology in the studio, research design, and two years of private voice lessons prepare students to be well-rounded practitioners who are ready to take on the challenges and opportunities facing singers in the 21st century.

 Students have embraced diverse dissertation topics, including the aging voice, contemporary Christian music, Gospel squall, formant tuning in baritone voices, gender bias in vocal literature, and the impact of voice lessons on patients with cystic fibrosis.

 The Leadership cognate area of specialization within the doctorate degree affords students the opportunity to broaden the direction of their professional interests.
 These courses in curriculum development and administration prepare students for employment in an industry that is rapidly changing.
 This track is ideal for those who are interested in developing new degrees, improving existing degrees, working in administration, or developing educational programs outside of academia.
 Those embarking on a traditional career trajectory will gain new insight about the challenges facing educators in the 21st century and will be well prepared to contribute to broader conversations in their institution and the profession.

 Voice Science Track